h8d13/FFN---FreeBSD-For-Noobs/README.md

 Step 1.
 Get through installers, on some systems it's hell.
 Here it's actually not that bad.
 We can use arrows, space to select and enter for base config of what we want.

+I ticked all but the "dbg" packages as I guess they are verbose vversions I did not need.

 What we can do in the meantime is make sure we know what we have to do next.

 First we'll need to update our sources like on other operation systems.